Changing Main Image Code on the Template

 <!-- PICTURE TABLE -->

-From the code below on a chrome drop menu, remove only the background="picts/about.jpg" code and adjust the width for your image size.
+From the code below in a Chrome drop menu, remove only the background="picts/about.jpg" code and adjust the width for your image size.
 This code is the "Background and image on page" style as shown above in the example links.

 Example #1 (From an Chrome Model)